Full and Final Settlement

 ✱ Total gross salary (including all earnings) – advances received.

-What is the Importance of Full and Final Settlement for Employer?
+What Is The Importance of Full and Final Settlement For Employer?

 It is extremely vital for the employer to process the final settlement as it has an advantageous output for both the employer and the organization.